IxiAngel/TempTamer/src/arduino/README.md

 ### Example 3: TempTamer PCB HAT

-- **Hardware**: Custom PCB with hat for arduino/esp
+- **Hardware**: Custom PCB with hat for Arduino/ESP
 - **Interface**: USB Serial
 - **Components**: PWM-compatible fans, temperature probe (optional)
 - **Configuration**: Download and manufacture the PCB via JLC-PCB or similar, program the microcontroller.
-- **Usage**: Connect fans, power and temperature probe to the custom PCB HAT with Arduino or ESP32.
+- **Usage**: Connect fans, power, and temperature probe to the custom PCB HAT with Arduino or ESP32.

 ## Safety Considerations

 **!!!
-You are using this software at your own risk.
-You can damage your hardware if the module is wired or configured incorrectly or if fan speeds are set too low. !!!**
+WARNING: You are using this software at your own risk.
+Improperly configured or wired fan controller modules can damage your hardware.
+Setting fan speeds too low can lead to overheating, which can also cause damage to your hardware. !!!**

+To ensure safe operation:

 - Ensure that the fan controller module is correctly connected and configured to avoid damaging hardware due to inadequate cooling.
 - Use CAUTION when defining fan speed curves and temperature thresholds to prevent overheating and oscillations.